Stroke is the No. 5 cause of death and a leading cause of disability in the United States.

 Many people think a stroke happens in the heart, but it happens in the brain.
 Our Explaining Stroke booklet explains how a stroke happens, different types of stroke and how to prevent a stroke.

-8 Ways to Help Prevent a Second Stroke
+Ways to Prevent a Second Stroke

 TIA and Stroke: Medical Emergencies